Yamaximum/Handwritten-Neo-Tifinagh-Character-Recognition-using-Convolutional-Neural-Networks/README.md

 This GitHub repository contains code and resources for a character recognition project using Convolutional Neural Networks (CNNs) to recognize handwritten Neo-Tifinagh characters.
 Neo-Tifinagh is a script used to write the Tamazight language.
 The project focuses on training a deep learning model to classify handwritten Neo-Tifinagh characters into their respective classes.

-## Data
+## Dataset

-The dataset used for this project is stored in a MATLAB file named `BDR.mat`.
-It contains two main components:
+The dataset used in this project consists of handwritten Neo-Tifinagh characters.
+I collected a diverse set of characters to ensure a comprehensive training and testing dataset for the character recognition model.
+The dataset is stored in a MATLAB file named `BDR.mat`.

-- `Data_Set2`: Images of handwritten Neo-Tifinagh characters.
-- `Data_Label`: Corresponding labels for each character.
+- **Data Collection**: Handwritten Neo-Tifinagh characters were collected from various sources.

+- **Labeling**: Each character was manually labeled with the corresponding Neo-Tifinagh character class, ranging from 0 to 32.

+- **Data Preprocessing**: The collected data underwent preprocessing steps to standardize image dimensions and prepare it for training and testing.

   ![Figure_1a](https://github.com/Yamaximum/Handwritten-Neo-Tifinagh-Character-Recognition-using-Convolutional-Neural-Networks/assets/144939420/d53cde1a-88bf-46e5-b0c4-0566ba622339)